chvb/docker-kerio-connect/README.md

 Passwort test123
 ```

-How to update ?
+### How to update?

-yeah, you can remove kerio files/folders in your volume but keep this follow files/folder:
+You can remove kerio files/folders in your volume but keep this follow files/folder:

 *.cfg
 mailserver/store